google/WebFundamentals/src/content/en/progressive-web-apps/desktop.md

   </iframe>
 </div>

-Check out my Google I/O talk, **PWAs: building bridges to mobile, desktop, and native**, it covers everything from Desktop PWAs to, upcoming changes to add to home screen prompts, and more.
+Check the 2018 Google I/O talk, **PWAs: building bridges to mobile, desktop, and native**, it covers everything from Desktop PWAs to, upcoming changes to add to home screen prompts, and more.

 <div class="clearfix"></div>

-{% include "web/_shared/rss-widget-updates.html" %}

-{% include "comment-widget.html" %}
+{% include "web/_shared/helpful.html" %}